 - Age: Taken from the review – you’ll notice that journals often do not agree on the age range for titles.

 - Format: I choose what goes in this column depending on what makes sense to me, but sometimes it’s a toss-up.
 Is that a longer picture book that has non-fiction content or is it non-fiction?
 I take my best guess.

 - Genre: Some of the journals will designate a genre on their reviews.
 Others don’t.
 If I think I know the genre, I’ll list it here.
 Sometimes I leave this blank if it doesn’t seem obvious or if it’s something that hits several genres and I’m not sure which is dominant.
 This is the most subjective column.

-- Release Date: Again – some of the journals contain the precise date (thanks Kirkus!), others just contain a month, others a year.
+- Release Date: Again – some of the journals contain the precise date (thanks Kirkus and PW!), others just contain a month, others a year.
 If all I have is the year I don’t put anything.
-Sometimes when I’m not too busy (so….not very often), I’ll go back and look up release dates in Baker & Taylor.
+Sometimes when I’m not too busy (so….not very often), I’ll go back and look up release dates in Ingram.

 - Number of Stars: Makes it easier to sort the spreadsheet.

 You’ll occasionally see other data to the right of these columns depending on what I was interested in each year.

 You’re welcome to use the data on this spreadsheet for personal projects or collection development.
 The spreadsheet is set to view only, but if you would like to add your own additional data or manipulate it you can create a copy and edit that.
 Please attribute me as the source of your data if you use it for school projects or anything you publish online or in print.
 Happy reading!